- Most Haunted Places in Michigan: 30 Spooky Destinations

 Other ghostly sightings have taken place in other locations in the Fort, where restless spirits seem to appear.
 Sometimes, visitors will see apparitions with their own two eyes, including a crying woman in the cemetery and a soldier near the Sally Port North Entrance.

-If you’re in metro Detroit look no further than the historic Fort Wayne, on the shores of the Detroit River.
+If you’re in metro Detroit and looking for haunted spots to check out, look no further than the historic Fort Wayne, on the shores of the Detroit River.

 Named after “Mad Anthony” Wayne, a brigadier general in the U.S. Army, Historic Fort Wayne was built in Detroit during the 1800s.